EF / World Journeys

 • Explore became the primary entry point for browsing

-• Saved unified wishlists and what would become in-progress quoting (see below)
+• Saved unified wishlists and in-progress trips

-• Notifications were moved out of primary navigation to reduce noise and elevate browse experience
+• Notifications were deprioritized to reduce noise

 Saved Quotes

-• Leave and return across sessions
+• Leave and return across sessions and devices

 • Resume exactly where they left off